Iulian-Liviu/HP-ApiLibrary/README.md

 Is just an library that i made to learn to make wrapper and learn more, if you think i did something wrong make a PR

 Note : Depends on Newtonsoft.Json to work!

+I designed the first time the library with .NET 6 but i realized it won't work on Xamarin Fomrs so I switched to .NET Standard 2.1, the version 1.0.3 will support only .NET Standard

 ## Need Code Reviews

 Tweet me at [Twitter](https://twitter.com/ICotcariu)